vlnraf/Engine/README.md

 https://youtu.be/nc1_4mu7ejY

-A simple test with almost 30k entities with colliders, hitboxes, hurtboxes at +60 FPS
+A simple test with almost 30k entities with colliders, hitboxes, hurtboxes at +60 FPS.
+I am sure it can be pushed even more with a better separation algorithms between enemies and one collider instead of 3 colliders for each entity.

 ## Build